maxplush/final-proj/README.md

 # RAG Project: My Father's Memoir

-Before his passing, my father wrote a memoir, capturing his life and stories.
-Five years later, I wanted an to create an interactive experience for exploring the memoir.

 This project is a exploration of my late father's memoir using a Retrieval-Augmented Generation (RAG) approach to create an interactive experience for exploring the memoir.
 Through LLM keyword extraction from user questions and performing full-text searches (FTS5), it retrieves the most relevant passages.

 I also used Streamlit to create a simple interactive front end with AI-generated images from Monster API, that uses the Pix-Art-Sigma text-to-image model.
 Currently, three short chapters are included—those I feel comfortable sharing.